xzhong86/MyMangaBook/README.md

 # MyMangaBook

-A Local MangaBook view website, base on ruby (and erb).
+A simple local website to view my manga books, base on ruby (and erb), support to mark which book I like more.

 # Requirement
  * Only Ruby 2.0+ is needed.
 HTTP server like Apache is not required.